Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/GCP-Program/readme.md

 Next picture shows schemes of my service <br>
 ![](https://github.com/Bogdan1707/DevOps_online_Kyiv_2020Q42021Q1/blob/main/GCP-Program/images/1.png) <br>
 When users uses public IP of external LB on nginx he will reach "nginx welcome page". <br>
-Using /img-bucket path it will redirect users to bucket with pictures.<br> Using /demo path it will redirect to tomcat app via configured DNS.
-That will be described later. <br>
+Using /img-bucket path it will redirect users to bucket with pictures.<br> Using /demo path it will redirect to tomcat app via configured DNS. <br> Also nginx will send logt to That will be described later. <br>

 Firstly, created 2 buckets - public11 and private11.
 Uploaded tomcat sample app and nginx config file on private11 and cats pictures on public11 <br>
 > gsutil mb -c standard -l us-east1 gs://private11 <br>